-challenges to our coast bears
+challenges to coastal bears

 “B.C. opens Sunshine Coast forest — home to some of Canada’s oldest trees — to logging.”